-8.1 The First Review Period should start immediately following the first review meeting and will normally be for a period of 6 - 8 weeks, dependent on the circumstances of the case.
-The purpose of the review period is to provide every reasonable opportunity for the employee to demonstrate the required improvement in their attendance.

-8.2 Monitoring and support will take place during this period which will include welfare meetings (as appropriate and as agreed), the seeking of occupational health advice where this is necessary and implementation of other support measures as agreed.
+- 8.1 The First Review Period should start immediately following the first review meeting and will normally be for a period of 6 8 weeks, although this will be dependent on the circumstances of the case.
+The purpose of the review period is to provide every reasonable opportunity for the employee to demonstrate the required improvement in their attendance. - 8.2 Monitoring and support will take place during this period which will include welfare meetings (as appropriate and as agreed), the seeking of occupational health advice where this is necessary and implementation of other support measures as agreed.
+In cases of long-term absence, if the absence continues, regular contact will be maintained between the manager and the employee.
+Efforts to support the employee returning to work will continue, with medical advice and guidance on any necessary reasonable adjustments considered.